General anaesthetic

-General anaesthetics (or anesthetics, see spelling differences) are often defined as compounds that induce a loss of consciousness in humans or loss of righting reflex in animals.
+General anaesthetics (or anesthetics) are often defined as compounds that induce a loss of consciousness in humans or loss of righting reflex in animals.
 Clinical definitions are also extended to include an induced coma that causes lack of awareness to painful stimuli, sufficient to facilitate surgical applications in clinical and veterinary practice.
 General anaesthetics do not act as analgesics and should also not be confused with sedatives.
-General anaesthetics are a structurally diverse group of compounds whose mechanisms encompasses multiple biological targets involved in the control of neuronal pathways.
+General anaesthetics are a structurally diverse group of compounds whose mechanisms encompass multiple biological targets involved in the control of neuronal pathways.
 The precise workings are the subject of some debate and ongoing research.

 General anesthetics elicit a state of general anesthesia.
 It remains somewhat controversial regarding how this state should be defined.
 General anesthetics, however, typically elicit several key reversible effects: immobility, analgesia, amnesia, unconsciousness, and reduced autonomic responsiveness to noxious stimuli.

 Mode of administration

-General anaesthetics can be administered either as gases or vapours (inhalational anaesthetics), or as injections (intravenous anaesthetics or even intramuscular).
+General anaesthetics can be administered either as gases or vapours (inhalational anaesthetics), or as injections (intravenous or even intramuscular).
 All of these agents share the property of being quite hydrophobic (i.e., as liquids, they are not freely miscible—or mixable—in water, and as gases they dissolve in oils better than in water).
 It is possible to deliver anaesthesia solely by inhalation or injection, but most commonly the two forms are combined, with an injection given to induce anaesthesia and a gas used to maintain it.

 Inhalation

 Inhalational anaesthetic substances are either volatile liquids or gases, and are usually delivered using an anaesthesia machine.
 An anaesthesia machine allows composing a mixture of oxygen, anaesthetics and ambient air, delivering it to the patient and monitoring patient and machine parameters.
 Liquid anaesthetics are vapourised in the machine.

 Many compounds have been used for inhalation anaesthesia, but only a few are still in widespread use.
 Desflurane, isoflurane and sevoflurane are the most widely used volatile anaesthetics today.
 They are often combined with nitrous oxide.
-Older, less popular, volatile anaesthetics, include halothane, enflurane, and methoxyflurane.
+Older, less popular volatile anaesthetics include halothane, enflurane, and methoxyflurane.
 Researchers are also actively exploring the use of xenon as an anaesthetic.